briansimiyuj/doctor-appointment-app/README.md

         b.
 Each card will have a speciality name and speciality image.
         e.
 Each card will be a clickable link to the doctor list page of that speciality.

+#### Doctors Appointments

+Doctors appointments will be a list of some appointments for the doctor.

+  1. Create a DoctorsAppointments component and mount it on Home page if the user is a doctor.
+  2. Retrieve appointments array from the AppointmentContext.
+  3. Loop through the appointments and create a card for each appointment.
+  4. Each card will have a patient name, patient image, appointed date and time, and appointment status.

 ### Currency Context

 The Currency Context provides currency conversion functionality throughout the application.